-The most updated list of modules can be viewed in each machine's modulefile here.
-Users on a non-Tier-1 system should look at the modulefile for the system whose architecture most closely resembles their own system's architecture.
+Individual machines may subsequently load slightly different versions.
+The most updated list of modules for a given machine can be viewed in each machine's modulefile.
+Users on non-Tier-1 systems should look at the modulefile for the system whose architecture most closely resembles their own system's architecture to determine which modules they may need.

-4.2 Obtaining and Installing UPP
+2.2.2 Obtaining and Installing UPP